In these pages are the latest information (including sample chapters and errata) for all the various books that I have been an author of:

 - T. Tao, Higher order Fourier analysis, Graduate Studies in Mathematics, 142, American Mathematical Society, 2012.

-- T. Tao, Compactness and contradiction, in preparation.
+- T. Tao, Compactness and contradiction, American Mathematical Society, 2013.

-- T. Tao, Hilbert’s fifth problem and related topics, in preparation.
+- T. Tao, Hilbert’s fifth problem and related topics, American Mathematical Society.
+2014.

 - T. Tao, Spending symmetry, in preparation.

-- T. Tao, Expansion in groups of Lie type, in preparation.
+- T. Tao, Expansion in finite simple groups of Lie type, Graduate Studies in Mathematics Vol. 164, American Mathematical Society, 2015.

 I will unfortunately not be able to respond to any requests for full-length copies of these books, beyond the material already linked to in these pages.